UthiraS/CameraCalibration/README.md

-# RBE/CS549 Computer Vision -HW1 - AutoCalib
+# Camera Calibration using Zhang's Method